35 Min Read

 Structure of Platelets or Thrombocytes

-• Shape: Platelets have a discoid shape but are actually more of an irregular oblate shape.
-Its usual diameter is just 2–4 micrometres, making them far more diminutive than either red or white blood cells.
+1. Shape: Platelets have a discoid shape, although they are actually more irregularly oblate in structure.
+Their typical diameter is only 2–4 micrometers, making them significantly smaller than both red and white blood cells.

 Functions of Platelets or Thrombocytes